 Don’t want to swim?
 Head to Disney Springs for a tasty meal and some shopping.
 You could even go bowling or see a movie.
 There is SO much to do and it’s a destination in itself.
 If you happen to be there during a holiday, check the party schedule.
 Disney Halloween and Christmas parties are so much fun and would be a great way to kick off a quick trip.

 For those who can’t arrive until later in the day, why not kick off your vacation with a dinner show like Hoop-Dee-Doo Musical Revue or Disney’s Spirit of Aloha Dinner Show?
 These shows are a fun splurge for those who want a little something extra and will be sure to set the tone for an awesome vacation.

 For a less costly evening, check out the Magic Kingdom Fireworks from any of the Resort Hotels on the Monorail loop or roast marshmallows and watch a movie under the stars at your Resort.

 Enjoy a date night

-If you’re looking to have some alone time during your trip, check out the variety of Children’s Activity Centers where your kids can be supervised while you go out to dinner or the parks for a date night!
+If you’re looking to have some alone time during your trip, check out in-room babysitting where your kids can be supervised while you go out to dinner or the parks for a date night!
 There is an additional cost for this service, but if your budget allows it really is a fun way to enjoy the parks together while the kiddos are entertained.